Concealing Sensitive Samples against Gradient Leakage in Federated Learning: Related work

-While above mentioned attacks assume the server is honest-but-curious~\citep{goldreich2009foundations}, \citet{fowl2021robbing} and \citet{boenisch2021curious} introduce model modification attacks by a malicious server. \citet{boenisch2021curious} apply their trap weights to initialize the model with the goal of activating each neuron with a single data point, enabling millisecond-perfect reconstruction.
-Similarly, \citet{fowl2021robbing} propose the Imprint attack by inserting the imprint module with specific weights into the structure, allowing portions of the updates to only contain information of a subset data points, which could recover data precisely and quickly, even if the data is aggregated over large batches.
-Further, they introduce an imprint variant that generates sparse gradients in the case of multiple local updates.
+While aforementioned optimization-based model inversion attacks assume the server is honest-but-curious~\cite{goldreich2009foundations}, recent works \cite{fowl2021robbing, boenisch2021curious} introduce model modification attacks by a malicious server. \citet{boenisch2021curious} apply trap weights to initialize the model with the goal of activating parts of its parameters, enabling perfect reconstruction within milliseconds.
+Similarly, \citet{fowl2021robbing} proposes the insertion of a tailored imprint module into the network structure.
+The imprinting module will store information exclusively about a specific subset of data points during the updates, and as a result, data can be recovered precisely and quickly, even when aggregated over large batches.